ydennisy/ydennisy.github.io/_posts/2016-12-18-novel-log-compression.markdown

 ### Online Compression

+Online compression is the process each in which compression is carried out on a live stream of data, as opposed to offline compression which would equate to a batch based methodology.
+The combination of these two approaches will most of the time deliver the best compression ration possible on a set of logs.
 Consider the following two lines:

 ```
 89.123.105.255 [12/Dec/20016:07:09:53 +0200] "GET /images/thumbnail_2.jpg"